dgjung0220/REDNet-tensorflow/README.md

 # RedNet-tensorflow
 Unofficial implementation of RedNet architecture described in paper ['RedNet: Residual Encoder-Decoder Network for indoor RGB-D Semantic Segmentation'](https://arxiv.org/abs/1806.01054).
-It's a model for "Semantic Segmentation", but fixed it for "Super Resolution" by modifying the output layer activation function.
+It's a model for "Semantic Segmentation", but fixed it for "Super Resolution" by modifying the output layer's activation function.

 ## Requirements
 - python 3.7+